 “In 2016, we will learn more about how inherited variations in the genome may influence risk factors for developing molecularly defined subtypes of glioma.” – Dr. Margaret Wrensch, University of California, San Francisco

 “In 2016, we will see Vice President Biden’s Cancer Moonshot initiative add much need fuel to brain tumor research, galvanizing clinicians, scientists, and industry to march toward the goal of making a real and massive hit to the brain tumor problem.
-We will see the power of everyone working together, sharing data, sharing ideas, sharing resources, and moving toward a common goal.” – Dr. Yung, entry #2
+We will see the power of everyone working together, sharing data, sharing ideas, sharing resources, and moving toward a common goal.” – Dr. Alfred Yung, MD Anderson Cancer Center

 In summation, these experts believe that this year we can: